 Crying at the drop of a hat?
 Wondering why your favourite foods suddenly make you want to throw up?
-If you’re pregnant, chances are that you’re experiencing some of the usual pregnancy symptoms...
+If you’re pregnant, chances are that you’re experiencing some of the usual bodily changes.
+Here's some pregnancy advice on what to expect...

 There are several signs that you may be pregnant and yes — one of them is tender breasts.
 You could also be urinating more frequently, feeling nauseous, or even vomiting, as well as feeling tired (think staying-up-all-night fatigued).
 It’s important to remember that not everyone experiences these signs and that the most obvious indication you may be pregnant is a late or missed period.